NVIDIA/cuda-quantum/python/README-cu12.md

   cuQuantum and a number of different physical quantum processors (QPUs)

-The CUDA-Q Python wheels contain the Python API and core components of CUDA-Q. More information about available packages as well as a link to the documentation and examples for each version can be found in the [release notes][cudaq_docs_releases].
+The CUDA-Q Python wheels contain the Python API and core components of CUDA-Q. This package specifically contains a binary distribution of CUDA-Q built for CUDA 12.
+More information about available packages as well as a link to the documentation and examples for each version can be found in the [release notes][cudaq_docs_releases].
 System and compatibility requirements are listed in the Installation Guide of the linked documentation.